|Stanford Men's Golf Team||2007 NCAA National Champions|

 8 national championships have been won, including in 2007.

 The Stanford men's golf team has a remarkable history.
 From its beginnings as a varsity sport in the early 1930s the teams have won 8 national championships (3rd behind Houston & Oklahoma St. since 1930), and its players have won 24 professional major championships (more than any other team) plus 7 US and British Amateur titles.

 The names are legendary in American golf: from Charlie Seaver and Lawson Little (photo at left) in the 1930s, to Bud Brownell, Sandy Tatum and Bob Rosburg in the 1940s, and after World War II the Farm has produced Tom Watson, Notah Begay and Tiger Woods.
-Since 1958 there have been 65 All-American seasons by Stanford players.
+Since 1958 when All-Americans were first recognized there have been 65 All-American seasons by Stanford players (through the 2012-13 season).
 Dozens of Stanford golfers have played professionally over the years.